Ishtiaq-Ahmad/pure-element-project/README.md

 # Pure Element Project

-This is the Pure Element Project, a React.js application built using Vite.
-This project demonstrates modern web development practices and technologies.
+This is the Pure Element Project, a React.js application developed using Vite.
+This project was undertaken as a coding challenge for an interview selection process, demonstrating my skills and adherence to modern web development practices and technologies.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Follow these simple steps to get started.